samuelaguilera/fresh-forms-for-gravity/readme.txt

 * **Beaver Builder**.
 It will detect Gravity Forms shortcodes added to a Text Editor module.
 * **Ultimate Addons for Beaver Builder** Gravity Forms Styler module.

+If you're not using any of the above embedding methods you can still use Fresh Forms with a filter to pass the ID number of the posts where you want to run Fresh forms.
+Please see FAQ for more details.

 There's no options page, and **nothing is saved on the database**.
 Nothing!

 It should work with any caching plugin with support for DONOTCACHEPAGE constant, and proxies respecting the use Cache-Control HTTP header.